cargosoft-gmbh/cargosoft-api-docs/resources/api_info_description.md

 1. _X-Page-Count_: The total number of pages.
 2. _X-Row-Count_: The total number of found objects.

-With this both headers is it possible retrieve next paged results.
+With this both headers is it possible to retrieve next paged results.

 # Use cases